 In your Menu bar, you will now see a new tab called Develop.

 Now that we have enabled this developer mode, we can access the source code of a webpage in three different ways.

 Option 1: On any webpage, go to Develop in the Menu bar, and select Show Page Source.

 Option 2: On the webpage for which you want to see the source code, press the Option/Alt + Command + U keys simultaneously.

 Option 3: This is probably the easiest option.
 Simply Control-click or right-click on an empty area of the page and select Show Page Source.

-When performing any of these actions, the source code of the page will then appear in a new window.
+When performing any of these actions, the source code of the page will then appear at the bottom of your Safari window.
 From there, you can inspect all you want.